-To make sure your book is the best it can be, you need a professional book editor.
+You need a professional book editor to make sure your book is the best it can be.
 Choosing an editor is the most critical decision you’ll be making for your book, so let’s go through everything you need to know to find the right one.

 What Does an Editor Do?

-An editor is a critical figure in the process of publishing your work, whether you’re self-publishing or working with a traditional publishing house.
+An editor is critical when publishing your work, whether you’re self-publishing or working with a traditional publishing house.

-The person who will be looking through your manuscript from either a detailed or global perspective checking for errors, stylistic consistency, pacing, and proper structure, is your editor.
+The person who will look through your manuscript from a detailed or global perspective, checking for errors, stylistic consistency, pacing, and proper structure, is your editor.

 The 4 Main Types of Editing

-Many different types of book editing exist as well as editors who specialize in them.
-However, we’re going to focus on four of the most important types for your journey as an author.
+Many types of book editing exist, as well as editors who specialize in them.
+However, we will focus on the four most important types for your journey as an author.

 Types of Editing